tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 <img src="/img/shiroshibins.png" width="320" height="320" />

-A tabla player I learned about through a tweet from Chantibooks.
+A tabla player I learned about through a tweet from Chanti books.
 The music drew me in with its techno square wave and vapor wave vibe!
-The performer, tktc szk, and I recently formed the Coyote Man Show, and I felt some kind of connection and asked him to perform!
+The performer, tktc szk, and he recently formed the Coyote Man Show, and I felt some kind of connection and asked him to perform!

 [tunecore](https://www.tunecore.co.jp/artists?id=689339)